The Department of English offers one 6-credit course and one 3-credit course at the 100-level (see course descriptions at the bottom of this page):

-Either ENGL 100, or ENGL 111 and 112, is required for a major, joint major, advanced major, joint advanced major, honours, minor, subsidiary, or pair in English.
-The choice of whether to take the 6-credit course or the two 3-credit courses is entirely up to the student; neither is recommended over the other.
+Either ENGL 100, or ENGL 111, is required for a major, joint major, advanced major, joint advanced major, honours, minor, subsidiary, or pair in English.
+The choice of whether to take the 6-credit course or the 3-credit course is entirely up to the student; neither is recommended over the other.
 (Note, however, that the "H" section of ENGL 100 is only available to students in the Humanities Colloquium; see below for additional information on this option.)

 ENGL 111 is a required course in the Bachelor of Science in Nursing.

 These courses may be electives in any program.

 ENGL 100, or ENGL 111, is the minimum prerequisite for all other courses in the department.
 Students who wish to take 6 credits of English in first year will be permitted to register in ENGL 111 in the first term and a 200-level ENGL in the second term.
 However, you are not permitted to register in both ENGL 111 and a 200-level in the same term.
 You must pass ENGL 111 before you will be permitted to proceed in a 200-level ENGL course.

 Bachelor of Arts students who are considering taking ENGL 100, HIST 101 and ART 142, and PHIL 100 may want to explore the option of the Humanities Colloquium, which offers these courses to first-year students in an integrated, chronologically coordinated way.
 (Students in this colloquium will be pre-registered into the "H" sections of the ENGL, HIST, and PHIL, and in section 21 of ART 142.)

 100 Introduction to Literature and Critical Writing